 The History of BIANCHI, world’s oldest bicycle manufacturing company still in existence.
-It has over 128 years of history in bicycling and bicycle racing.
+Bianchi has over 130 years of history in bicycling and bicycle racing.

 Started in 1885, Bianchi’s founder, Edoardo Bianchi, began his enterprise as a bicycle manufacturer in his little shop in Milan at Via Nirone.
 His first idea, in 1887, led way to the very first modern bicycle.
 His innovations – reducing the diameter of the front wheel and balancing the gap of motion by using a chain, which had just been invented in France, and then lowering the height of the pedals – created a ‘safety’ bicycle, one that was now stable, and eliminated the need for the acrobatics required to keep balance on earlier versions of the bicycle.
 Edoardo’s next step was to further reduce the wheel diameter and have front and rear wheels almost the same size.